-Course Title: Molecular Biology
+Course Title: Molecular Biology.

-The course is focused on the Central Dogma of life where we will try to understand the regulation of genes in response to different conditions.
-The overall aim of the course is enhance the understanding of various processes happening in the living world at molecular level.
+- 1. The course is focused on the Central Dogma of life where students will understand the regulation of genes in response to different conditions. - 2.
+The students will understand the basic concepts of molecular biology and genetic engineering, enhance the understanding of various processes life at molecular level. - 3.
 The students will be expected to gain knowledge in the gene regulation, Genomics and Transcriptomics.

-Unit: I Structure, Conformation, Denaturation, Renaturation of Nucleic acids: Carrier of genetic information, Chemical structure of DNA and base composition, Watson-Crick model, Supercoiled DNA, Different forms of RNA: mRNA, tRNA, rRNA and other Types of RNA.
+Unit I 9 Hours Structure, Conformation, Denaturation, Renaturation of Nucleic acids: Carrier of genetic information, Chemical structure of DNA and base composition, Watson-Crick model, Supercoiled DNA, Different forms of RNA: mRNA, tRNA, rRNA and other Types of RNA.
 Organelle DNA: mitochondria and chloroplast DNA.
-Chromosome Structure, Chromatin and the Nucleosome: Genome Sequence and Chromosome Diversity, Chromosome Duplication and segregation, The nucleosome, Chromatin structure: euchromatin, heterochromatin, Constitutive and facultative heterochromatin, Regulation of chromatin structure and nucleosome assembly, Nucleolus.
+Chromosome Structure, Chromatin and the Nucleosome: Genome Chromosome Diversity, Chromosome Sequence and Duplication segregation, The nucleosome, Chromatin structure: euchromatin, heterochromatin, Constitutive and facultative heterochromatin, Regulation of chromatin structure and nucleosome assembly, Nucleolus.